Kaltsoon/react-native-material/material/2-react-native-basics.md

 export default RepositoryList;
 ```

 _Do not_ alter the contents of the `repositories` variable, it should contain everything you need to complete this exercise.
 Render the `RepositoryList` component in the `Main` component which we previously added to the _Main.jsx_ file.
-The rated repository list should roughly look something like this:
+The reviewed repository list should roughly look something like this:

 ![Application preview](images/5.png)